-Who Is Selling Little Tikes Folding Trampolines In Sebastian FL
+Who Sells Little Tikes Folding Trampolines Cheapest In Lakewood Park FL

 Unfortunately, the very forces that make trampoline use fun for many children also lead to unique injury mechanisms and patterns of injury.
 The trampoline industry has attempted to address the safety concerns with implementation of voluntary safety standards.
 In response to the 1999 AAP policy statement recommendation against consumer trampoline use, the USCPSC, the International Trampoline Industry Association, and the American Society of Testing and Materials Trampoline Subcommittee issued a revision of performance and safety standards.
 Equipment recommendations included the following: (1) extending padding to the frame and springs; (2) improving the quality of the padding; and (3) prohibiting inclusion of ladders in the packaging to help prevent young children from accessing the trampoline.
 Printed warnings were included with new trampoline equipment that recommended avoiding somersaulting, restricting multiple jumpers, and limiting trampoline use to children 6 years or older.
 Concerns have been raised as to whether these recommendations, in addition to other measures proposed in previous policy statements, have substantially affected the rate or severity of injuries.9,10

 Trampoline-related fractures of the proximal tibia have been described in children 6 years and younger.15,22 These injuries have included transverse fractures as well as more subtle torus-types injuries.
 These injuries occurred when young children were sharing the trampoline with larger individuals, resulting in greater impact forces, as discussed previously.
 Trampoline use in homes and playgrounds